 Presenting it in a format that is easily accessible across all technology platforms (Smartphones, Tablets, and Xbox, etc.) is another.

 To get the maximum effect from your content marketing efforts, you need to support it with GRAVITAS - a list of testimonials and satisfied customers.

-This always conveys a level of trust along with any industry accreditation like kite marks (Gas Safe Register etc.), local council memberships and other "proof" that your business is real and respectable.
+Testimonials convey a level of trust along with industry accreditation like kite marks (Gas Safe Register etc.), local council memberships and other "proof" that your business is real and respectable.

 This will help you to stand out from the crowd and increase the likelihood of converting browsers to buyers.